Do Unborn Babies Sleep In The Womb

 If you have ever pondered the question – how much do babies sleep in the womb?
 You are not alone.
 Many expecting mothers often wonder about the length of time that a baby sleeps while in the womb.
 Babies in utero are awake for only about two to three hours a day, and this is only in the third trimester.
 This means that the baby is not really awake during the day or the night; most of the time, your baby is actually just fast asleep.
 What your baby alternates between are non-REM sleep and REM sleep.
 You will be pleased to note, however, that during those few hours of wakefulness, your baby can still hear your muffled voice and will learn to recognise what mom sounds like.

-Learning how much babies sleep in the womb can be surprising to mothers.
+Learning how much does a 20 week fetus sleep can be surprising to mothers.
 Especially since moms can feel some lively punches and kicks and are told about the sleepless nights, they will have to endure once the little one is born.
 Some believe that a baby’s foetal sleep pattern can be linked to sleep patterns post-birth, but this is not always the case.
 When your baby was in the womb, there was no need to wake up to be fed or changed.
 These are necessary when your baby has entered the world, so even the best sleepers will wake up during the night.
 We hope all your questions related to a baby’s sleep when in the womb have been answered.